carbon-design-system/carbon-components-react/src/components/DataTable/README.md

 - `TableExpandedRow` is used as a wrapper for any content you want to appear in the expanded row
   - Tip: the `colSpan` attribute on the `TableCell` should be `headers.length + 1` in order to span the whole table

+#### Programmatic expansion

+You can use the `expandRow` action made available through your `render` prop function to toggle the expansion state of a given row.
+This method takes in the row id as a single argument.

 ### Selection

 Selection in a `DataTable` has two parts: